johnsonz/export-github-issues/README.md

 ## Usage

 A simple application to export all issues for specified repository.
 The exported file format looks like this: date_title_state_issue number.html.
-An index.html file which includes all issues will be generated before the application finishes its run.
+An index.html file which includes all issues will be generated after the application finishes its run.

 ## Advanced usage